Vibrating Maine Coon Cats!

 Shaking or vibrating in cats is not always an indicator that something is wrong, but in some cases, it can indicate a more serious underlying problem.

-This breed originated naturally before it was refined by cat fanciers centuries later, so these cats are typically less likely to suffer from health problems than breeds like the Persian or Siamese.
+The Maine Coon breed originated naturally before it was refined by cat fanciers centuries later, so these cats are typically less likely to suffer from health problems.

 Purring